zacky1972/nx_micro_bench/README.md

 # Run benchmarks

-Before running this benchmarks, you will need to run the following command to install libraries:
+Before running this benchmark suite, you will need to run the following command to install libraries:

 ```
 $ mix deps.get